lozwilsonosmar-star/metin2omg/README.md

 time being - there are other projects out there if that's what you want.

 #### Setting up the requirements

+**Important for Ubuntu 24.04 users:** This project requires Python 2.7 for quest compilation, which is not available by default in Ubuntu 24.04.
+See the [Ubuntu 24.04 specific instructions](#ubuntu-2404-specific-instructions) below.

 On your Linux box, install the dependencies for `vcpkg` and the other libraries we're going to install.
 ```shell